The BCG (Bacillus Calmette-Guérin) vaccine protects against infection with mycobacterium tuberculosis (TB).

 You should also make sure that there is a record of the BCG vaccine in your child's Personal Child Health Record (Red Book).

 Countries with high rates of TB

-An up-to-date list of countries is available on Public Health England's website (external link).
+An up-to-date list of countries is available on the UK Government website (external link).

-If you answer ‘Yes’ to any of the following questions your baby may need to have a BCG vaccination if he or she hasn’t already had one.
+If you answer ‘yes’ to any of these questions your baby may need a BCG vaccine if they haven’t already had one: